cthit/mat/README.md

 After that, you can just run `docker-compose up` to get started again.

+### Form validation

+If you have to change form validation, do not forget to update it both in the frontend and the backend.
+In the frontend it's in `frontend/src/validation`, and in the backend it's in `backend/src/controllers/validation`.
+Note that `text` and error messages are not necessary in the backend validation.

 ## Deployment

 `prod.docker-compose.yml` is a great start to deploy your instance of mat.chalmers.it.
 To test locally, just run `docker-compose -f prod.docker-compose.yml up --build` Some notes on it, however: